swxben/swxben.Windows.Forms/README.md

     search.ShowDialog();
     // search.SelectedItem is the selected Person object

-`GenericDetailedListSearchDialog` has a `FixWidth()` method which increases the width the dialog based on the width of the items in the list.
+`GenericDetailedListSearchDialog` has a `FixWidth()` method which increases the width of the dialog based on the width of the items in the list.

 ### StringListSearchDialog